bbaker421/4180FinalProject/README.md

 1. Connect the NoIR Camera V2 to the Pi as seen [here](https://thepihut.com/blogs/raspberry-pi-tutorials/16021420-how-to-install-use-the-raspberry-pi-camera)

-2. Connect the Pushbutton to the Pi through GPIO
+2. Connect the Pushbutton to the Pi through GPIO (this project uses pin 10)
 ```
 GPIO.setwarnings(False)
 GPIO.setmode(GPIO.BOARD)
 GPIO.setup(10, GPIO.IN, pull_up_down=GPIO.PUD_DOWN)
 ```
 You can set the GPIO pin through the first parameter of the setup function.
 Additionally, GPIO.PUD_DOWN is used to indicate that the button will be registered as "high" when pressed.
+Be sure to use an external pullup resistor when connecting to ground while setting up the pushbutton.

 3. Create a function to read in the button press
    - called in the main loop, will be called everytime